dupunkto/pubb/README.md

 - Git integration?
 I could add an optional git module that would version-manage the data store.
 I'm not sure whether this is possible using PHP, but it would definitely be cool.

 - [#hashtags](https://personal-web.org).
 The difficulty is that some sort of central service is needed.
 I'm not sure how ActivityPub handles it, but might be interesting to look into when I build the ActivityPub functionality?

-- Access control?
-Only allowing certain subscribers to see some posts.
-This would work by giving each subscriber an unique token, which would be stored in a cookie and appended to the query params of the RSS feed.

 - Previewing drafts, maybe implemented using the same foundation as access control?